 Your business has probably never moved faster.
 And the competition has probably never been more cutthroat.
 But there’s one thing that will give you a leg up in business—and that’s your data.
-That is, if you can stay on top of its non-stop growth and help your executives pull the right business intelligence from it.
+That is if you can stay on top of its non-stop growth and help your executives pull the right business intelligence from it.
 After all, your data is only as useful as the decisions that arise from its use.

 Your executive team needs business intelligence they can access in a flash; not mounds of data to sift through.
-They need access to the information that help them make fast, informed decisions about your company’s future, while shedding light on where you’ve been.
+They need access to the information that helps them make fast, informed decisions about your company’s future while shedding light on where you’ve been.

-Four Key Performance Areas
+4 Key Performance Areas

 If you’re just getting started, allow us to provide you a shortcut.
 It doesn’t matter your industry—following are the four main areas of business intelligence any executive needs to know to run a company.

 Key Performance Area #1: Financial KPIs

 It’s a no brainer—your executives care about making money, hitting goals, and capturing market share.

 First, make sure they can easily access revenue projects versus actual growth.
 They may even want this information drilled down by product, industry, or client.

 They’ll also want an instant understanding of your profit margins, as the dips and valleys there give critical insights into the overall health of your business.

 You might want to add more financial metrics to your dashboard, like expenses—how much money is going out? and stretch goals—these are major drivers for innovation and long-term changes within a company.